thomascjw30/ML-Engineer-Capstone-Project/README.md

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response
+Here is a <a href='https://youtu.be/AfRIejAeBzc'>Link</a> to watch the model consumption.

 ## Improvement Suggestions
 Increasing the accuracy: